ethereumclassic/ethereumclassic.github.io/content/blog/2023-04-05-response-to-forbes-article-about-ethereum-classic/index.zh.md

 - It protects the history of transactions by imposing a cryptographic barrier.
 - The cost of creating the money is very high making the cryptocurrency analogous to gold in the real world.

+The proof of stake mechanism adopted by Ethereum loses all these guarantees because there is no extremely costly to produce cryptographic stamp or hash that serves as a focal point for the system to follow.

+In proof of stake, to know which is the correct chain to join, nodes must check with trusted third parties what is the latest state.
+Because of this, there is no focal point for all machines in the network to follow but whatever the mining pools dictate.
+There is no cryptographic protection of the history of accounts, balances, transactions, and smart contracts.
+And, the cost of creating the money is near zero, making the cryptocurrency analogous to fiat money in the real world.

+**For more information:**

+- Ethereum Classic Is Censorship Resistant, Ethereum Is Not: https://ethereumclassic.org/blog/2023-02-22-ethereum-classic-is-censorship-resistant-ethereum-is-not

+- Censorship & State Capture with Nic Carter & Lane Rettig: https://www.whatbitcoindid.com/podcast/censorship-state-capture

+- Why Proof of Stake Is Less Secure Than Proof of Work: https://etherplan.com/2019/10/07/why-proof-of-stake-is-less-secure-than-proof-of-work/9077/

 ## Section: Miners Move to Ethereum Classic after the Merge

 ### The first paragraph of this section reads: